 In January 1880, the Hawks Nest Coal Company Strike occurred.
 It would be the first of many coal mining strikes in West Virginia.
-It was the first time the West Virginia militia was used to stop a coal mine strike and set a president for the handling of future mine strikes.
+It was the first time the West Virginia militia was used to stop a coal mine strike and set a president for handling future mine strikes.

 In these towns, the miners could get advanced credit on their earned wages in scrip to pay for daily necessities at the company store.
 This simplified bookkeeping and eliminated the need for the coal company to keep large amounts of currency on hand.
 The earliest coal scrip dates back to about 1883.
 Each mine had its own scrip symbols on the tokens, which could only be used at the local company store.

 Homes were distributed to miners in an economic and social hierarchy, with managers living in better houses.
-The mine superintendent usually lived in a mansion having from 10 to 20 rooms and located on a large lot with trees and well-kept grounds.
+The mine superintendent usually lived in a mansion with 10 to 20 rooms located on a large lot with trees and well-kept grounds.
 Lower-quality housing, often situated on the edge of the community, was occupied by white miners.
 Blacks and immigrants were separated in less desirable areas near the mine entrances or along hillsides.

-Company towns varied from place to place with some better than comparable independent communities, while others were filthy and decrepit.
+Company towns varied from place to place, with some better than comparable independent communities while others were filthy and decrepit.
 Some were harshly repressive, and others largely free.
 The life span of the company town usually was 50 to 75 years, or as long as the coal seams were productive.

 These coalfields were linked to the national markets by the Norfolk & Western Railroad.
 Unlike the C&O Railroad, the N&W Railroad and its land company purchased hundreds of thousands of acres of coalfields, which it leased to operators.
-These pioneer operators generally had relatively little capital but had a willingness to do the difficult physical labor and high levels of risk.
+These pioneer operators generally had relatively little capital but had the willingness to do the difficult physical labor and high levels of risk.
 Coal operators John Freeman and Jenkin Jones, who later became quite wealthy, reportedly arrived in Mercer County with little more than a pick and a shovel.

 As the coal industry grew, most of the mining was supported by out-of-state capital and was run by out-of-state superintendents.
 These men brought in cheap foreign labor, especially from southern Europe, and often abused them with long working hours, poor medical care, and generally inferior living conditions.

-In 1913, when Union miners struck in Paint Creek, the governor proclaimed Martial Law when miners and mine guards clashed.
+In 1913, when Union miners struck Paint Creek, the governor proclaimed Martial Law when miners and mine guards clashed.